A Quick Guide to Traveling in Taiwan

 City Buses – The Old Standard

-The city buses are good for getting around the city.
+The city buses are good for getting around within the city.
 The only tricky part is that if you haven’t done your research, it’s easy to get lost since many buses don’t have an English translation.

 It’s not all doom and gloom, though.
 Buses are without question the cheapest way to get around, and if you go in prepared, you’ll get where you need to.
 They also may be the only way to get around if you’re not in one of the five metro-blessed cities mentioned earlier.
-And fortunately, things like Google Translate make navigating foreign spaces much easier.
+Fortunately, things like Google Translate make navigating foreign spaces much easier.

 city bus in taiwan